19hours/sg-statutes/Acts/Income Tax Act.md

 made by an individual in the year preceding the year of assessment to any institution of a public character; and

-(f) an amount equivalent to twice the value, the value to be determined by an appraiser licensed under the Appraisers and House Agents Act (Cap.
+(f) an amount equivalent to twice the value, the value to be determined by an appraiser licensed under the Appraisers Act (Cap.
 16) and approved by the Chief Valuer appointed under the State Lands Act (Cap.
 314), of any donation of any immovable property made by him in the year preceding the year of assessment to any institution of a public character.

+[25/2010 wef 22/10/2010]

 [31/86; 1/90; 26/93; 31/98; 24/2001; 37/2002; 21/2003; 49/2004; 34/2005; 7/2007; 10/2007]